 Ethics in Trauma Training

 The use of live animals in Advanced Trauma Life Support (ATLS) courses was once common.
-Today, however, the vast majority of these courses use nonanimal teaching tools.
+Today, however, nearly all of these courses exclusively use nonanimal training methods.

 Background on ATLS

-ATLS courses teach procedures designed to respond to acute trauma injuries.
-These procedures include cricothyroidotomy (an incision in the neck to relieve an obstructed airway), pericardiocentesis (removing fluid from the sac that surrounds the heart) and chest tube insertion (draining blood, fluid or air to allow the lung to fully expand).
-In 2001 the American College of Surgeons (ACS), which oversees ATLS courses, approved the use of Simulab’s TraumaMan System simulator for teaching the courses.
+ATLS courses teach surgical skills designed to respond to acute trauma injuries.
+These procedures include cricothyroidotomy (an incision in the neck to relieve an obstructed airway), pericardiocentesis (removing fluid from the sac that surrounds the heart), and chest tube insertion (draining blood, fluid, or air to allow the lung to fully expand).
+In 2001 the American College of Surgeons (ACS), which accredits ATLS courses, endorsed the use of Simulab’s TraumaMan System simulator for teaching the courses.
 The ACS also previously approved the use of cadavers.
 But before 2001, most ATLS courses used live animals (mostly dogs, goats, and pigs) as teaching tools.

-In 2007, PCRM began a nationwide survey of facilities that offer ATLS courses.
-Because of the large number of facilities in the United States the survey is ongoing, but the results thus far have been encouraging.
+In 2007, the Physicians Committee began a nationwide survey of facilities that offer ATLS courses.
+Due to the large number of facilities in the United States and Canada, the survey is ongoing, but the results thus far have been encouraging.
 See the current results >

 Take Action to Stop Live Animal Use in ATLS Courses

-In 2008, PCRM escalated its efforts to end the use of live animals in ATLS courses.
-Our first campaign was launched in June, and there will be more to come as we work to end this cruel and unnecessary practice.
+In 2008, the Physicians Committee escalated its efforts to end the use of live animals in ATLS courses.
 Take action >